Illinois Criminal Code and Laws

 Typically, a conviction on a felony charge carries a jail sentence of more than 1 year.
 For the most serious violent felonies, the sentences are significantly more, and many offenses have mandatory minimum jail sentences.

 Misdemeanor criminal charges are those that have a maximum sentence of 1 year in jail or less, usually with no mandatory minimum jail time for most charges.
 But you are still at significant risk for a jail sentence for many misdemeanor offenses in Illinois, particularly on a second or greater offense.
-Felony crimes fall into 5 categories, while misdemeanors are broken into 3 classes.
+Felony crimes fall into 5 categories while misdemeanors are broken into 3 classes.

 Felony Penalties in Illinois